opennetworkinglab/aether-docs/developer/roc-api.rst

 Connectivity-Service
 ~~~~~~~~~~~~~~~~~~~~

-`Connectivity-Service` specifies the URL of an sd-core control plane.
+`Connectivity-Service` specifies the URL of an SD-Core control plane.

 * `core-5g-endpoint`.
 Endpoint of a `config4g` or `config5g` core.